Stormwater Services & Utility

 - Good Housekeeping/Pollution Prevention of Municipal Facilities.

 The City of Asheville received its initial NPDES permit (#NCS000435) for the discharge of stormwater from the North Carolina Department of Environment and Natural Resources, Division of Water Quality in July 2005.
 The permit was renewed on November 11, 2011 and is effective until November 10, 2016.
+The permit was renewed once again on February 17, 2017 and is effective until February 16, 2022.
 No state or federal resources are provided to municipalities to implement these measures.
 The City produces and annual Stormwater Management Plan report each year detailing the compliance with the permit requirements.
 For more information about the NPDES Phase II Stormwater Program, visit the NC Division of Water Quality and the US Environmental Protection Agency.

 Annual Stormwater Management Plan Reports: